 When using a Texas rig, your main goal is to flip it into bushes and weed holes around docks and piers, as well as large brush piles.
 Since the rig is more or less considered weedless, you won’t have to worry about getting snagged or hung up on every little blade of grass.

 Our Best 5 Senko Worms

-These worms have been used with high levels of success by both casual weekend fisherman as well as professional bass anglers alike.
-Every worm is infused with salt so the bass won’t be inclined to instantly spit it out as a foreign object.
+These worms have been used with high levels of success by both casual weekend fishermen as well as professional bass anglers alike.
+Every worm is infused with salt, so the bass won’t be inclined to instantly spit it out as a foreign object.
 Instead, they will grab and hold onto it long enough for you to set your hook.

 - The original classic design anglers know and love